-Some of these morbid experiences are rooted in psychological terror. they pose intensely personal questions while chipping away at your identity.
+Some of these morbid experiences are rooted in psychological terror.
+They pose intensely personal questions while chipping away at your identity.
 Others ask you to crawl through tight spaces in the dark, all by yourself, with no clue as to what might be waiting around the corner.
-One of them is an eight-hour torture tour so controversial, even other haunted house creators want it shut down.
+One of them is an eight-hour tour so controversial, even other haunted house creators want it shut down.
 These are the intense Halloween attractions to hit if you want to experience the kind of real terror that sticks with you long after the show is over.

-Blackout, considered by many the first extreme haunt, launched in New York in 2006, and has expanded to Los Angeles and San Francisco, and offers horror experiences online or via text.
-Participants have been waterboarded, asked to suck on bloody tampons, rubbed against by pervy weirdos, forced to walk barefoot over used condoms, and suffocated with plastic.
+Blackout Haunted House, considered by many the first extreme haunt, launched in New York in 2006 and has expanded to Los Angeles and San Francisco; it offers horror experiences online or via text.
+Participants have been waterboarded, touched, forced to walk barefoot over waste, and suffocated with plastic.

-The Victim Experience is the extreme version of the Freakling Brothers Gates of Hell haunt in Las Vegas.
-As the name suggests, you are the victim of several sadistic tormenters, who want nothing more than to make you say the safe word: “Purgatory.”
+The Victim Experience (no longer in operation) was the extreme version of the Freakling Brothers Gates of Hell haunt in Las Vegas.
+As the name suggests, you are vulnerable to unknown tormentors who want nothing more than to make you say the safe word: “Purgatory.”
 However, guests who have made it out claim to have felt a sense of accomplishment, and the creators of the haunt assure you they’re rooting for you to make it through the simulated danger.

 Some guests have reported being bound, gagged, hit, dunked in ice water, and stunned.54856Is this extreme?

 Heretic House is a mysterious LA haunt that takes place year-round in various locations.
 The narrative revolves around the Heretic and those who worship him, but standalone shows deviate from the core tale to explore themes such as claustrophobia, sleep paralysis, or the intrinsic horror of being alone in a cabin in the woods.